ABJ4403/Payback2_CHEATus/script_collections/README.md

 newtable     r71     0     0
 ```
   and this nonsense: ```loadk         r0   k36```.
-  both fills the script alot and confuses unluac, eats ~100-200kb size. just disassemble the file, remove all that above, reassemble the file, and decompile it again, it will work.
+  both fills the script alot and confuses unluac, eats ~100-200kb size. just disassemble the file, remove all that above, reassemble the file, and decompile it again using patched unluac, it will work.

 	I know this isn't really 'decompiled' because bunch of variables were gone, replaced by A\*_\* and its huge (400kb), so this makes it harder to reverse-engineer.

-## HELP WANTED decryption:
-anyone can decrypt these files?
 - `PB2_AlphaGGHackerYT_simplescriptv1.lua` (`Payback 2 ❰ ☠ ᴇɴᴄ ☠ ❱` from [`MediaFire`](https://www.mediafire.com/file/og6r5ppblfzd36s/Payback_2__%25E2%259D%25B0_%25E2%2598%25A0_%25E1%25B4%2587%25C9%25B4%25E1%25B4%2584_%25E2%2598%25A0_%25E2%259D%25B1.lua/file)), by "Alpha GG Hacker YT".

-	`Difficulty: 4` `🛡️ Obfuscation` `🔒️ Built-in Encryption` `💾️ Assembly Compiled binary` `📈️ Function argument overflow` `❌️ Anti-decompiler` `🤬️ R*c*st`
+	`Difficulty: 4` `🔏️ Decryptor: ABJ4403, tehtmi, mdp43140` `🛡️ Obfuscation (level:2)` `🔒️ String Encryption (difficulty:2)` `💾️ Assembly Compiled binary` `📈️ Function argument overflow` `❌️ Anti-decompiler` `🤬️ R*c*st` `⚙️ Decryption tools: unluac-patched` `⚙️ Requirement: Java, text-editor that supports replacing newlines`

 	Ridicilous Arbitrary slow loading embedded on the script with 0 way to bypass that at all.

-	Assembled, Obfuscated, Encrypted.
-All that + the author bullying you in the code itself (the text says `N O O B   D E C R Y P T   ( F * * *   Y O U )` on the end of the raw binary file, and `NoTouchyTouchy`,`OopsSorry` when disassembling the file).

-	Yeah... looks like he's flexing on his `🛡️🔒🛡️ new proprietary PHILIPPINES's super 👹️ic 666 military-grade encryption 🛡️🔒🛡️` that wont even launch the script at all (yes i cant open the script because the encryption was too much even for gameguardian itself lol XD)

-I can't upload these encrypted files due to unknown CORS failure when trying to upload to GitHub (idk why, maybe because github is using external stuff...)
+	Assembled, Obfuscated, Encrypted + the author bullying you in the code itself (even though he missed one thing... password, which is a good thing).

+	OR AM I? its DECOMPILED, so he thought his encryption works like a charm, eh?

 # Warning:
 **Use the assembled/obfuscated/encrypted script AT YOUR OWN RISK!!!
 I don't ever know if there is a MALWARE IN THESE SCRIPT or not.**